-- Sign the access card as soon as you receive it. - Familiarise yourself with your obligations to keep your access card and pass codes secure. - Familiarise yourself with the steps you have to take to report loss or theft of your access card or to report unauthorised use of your access card, BPAY® or telephone or internet banking. - Immediately report lost, theft or unauthorised use. - If you change a pass code, do not select a pass code which represents your birth date or a recognisable part of your name. - Never write the pass code on the access card. - Never write the pass code PIN on anything which is kept with or near the access card. - Never lend the access card to anybody. - Never tell or show the pass code to another person. - Use care to prevent anyone seeing the pass code being entered on a device. - Keep a record of the VISA card number and the VISA Card Hotline telephone number for your area with your usual list of emergency telephone numbers. - Check your statements regularly for any unauthorised use. - Immediately notify us when you change your address. - ALWAYS access the telephone banking or internet banking service only using the OFFICIAL phone numbers and URL addresses. - If accessing internet banking on someone else's PC, laptop, tablet or mobile phone, ALWAYS DELETE your browsing history. - ALWAYS REJECT any request to provide or to confirm details of your pass code.
+- Sign the access card as soon as you receive it. - Familiarise yourself with your obligations to keep your access card and pass codes secure. - Familiarise yourself with the steps you have to take to report loss or theft of your access card or device, or to report unauthorised use of your access card, BPAY® or telephone, internet or mobile banking. - Immediately report lost, theft or unauthorised use or access (see How To Contact Us on page 2). - If you change a pass code, do not select a pass code which represents your birth date or a recognisable part of your name. - Never write or save the pass code on any access card, mobile phone, computer or device, even if disguised. - Never write the pass code on anything which is kept with or near any access card, mobile phone, computer or device. - Never lend the access card to anybody. - Never tell or show the pass code to another person. - Use care to prevent anyone seeing the pass code being entered on any electronic equipment. - Keep a record of the VISA card number and the VISA Card Hotline telephone number for your area with your usual list of emergency telephone numbers. - Check your statements regularly for any unauthorised use. - Immediately notify us when you change your address, and ensure your contact details, including email address and mobile phone number, are correct and up to date at all times. - ALWAYS access the telephone banking or internet banking service only using the OFFICIAL phone numbers and URL addresses. - NEVER access internet banking via a link in an email, SMS or other electronic message. - If accessing internet banking on someone else's PC, laptop, tablet or mobile phone, ALWAYS DELETE your browsing history. - ALWAYS REJECT any request to provide or to confirm details of your pass code.
 We will NEVER ask you to provide us with these details.